RafilxTenfen/go-chat/README.md

-# Go chat for Socks
+# Go chat for Stocks

 - Simple chat application using Go